 1. Maximum Load Capacity

 The Ghost Controls has a maximum load capacity of 900 pounds.
-The Mighty Mule has 850 pounds’ capacity.
+The No products found. has 850 pounds’ capacity.
 This isn’t much, but the Ghost is more powerful.

 2. Maximum Length